 We booked a 9 am tour to check out the behind-the-scenes of the Sydney Opera House.
 Our tour guide was FANTASTIC!
 The technology was great too.
 We had headsets connected to her microphone, so she didn’t have to be loud.
 We got to see several stages (one with a set) and hear a ton of history about the design and building of the opera house.

 Jan, Julie and I met at Tea Room in the Queen Victoria Building for high tea.
 I’d never done high tea before.
 I even learned something!
 The aristocracy of England started teas….often “low teas” with very light food.
 The working class wanted to do teas as well, but to save money, they combined tea with a meal….thus “high tea”.
+Want more tea rooms around the world?
+Find out where else in the world you can find afternoon teas.

 Us ladies did some window shopping before and after our tea.
 The Strand Arcade is a great place to window shop.
 The architecture is beautiful and the shops are uber fancy – some even bespoke tailors.